cuplv/auditr/auditr_0.0/README.txt

      This command will analyze function calls inside a loop, and will show loop nesting level of these functions.

-	For example, the output of analyzing Availability_example_1.jar (which is a toy version of JFreeChart demonstrating the availability vulnerability) would be the following.
+	For example, the output of analyzing JFreeChartToy.jar (which is a toy version of JFreeChart demonstrating the availability vulnerability) would be the following.